This post contains affiliate links. Please see our disclosure policy.

 Shaping sandwich bread is so so easy.
 Of course, like anything, there are a million ways to complicate it, however I like to stick to this simple method – it’s so easy my kids can do it!

 Remember that this dough will feel different to traditional sourdough sandwich bread because it has been leavened with instant yeast.
-It may feel stickier than traditional sourdough, but if it is, you just need to flour your hands a little.
+You won’t need extra flour for shaping, the dough won’t need it.

 You need to pop your fermented dough out onto the kitchen counter so that the smooth side is underneath and the sticky side is on the top.
 Gently ease the dough out into a rough rectangle, with the short edge closest to you.

 Then roll the dough up into a log and tuck the ends under.
 Try and create as much tension as you can on the top of the loaf.
-This will help it to develop a lovely shape and crust when it’s baked.
+This will help it to develop a lovely shape when it’s baked.

 There are lots of ways to jazz up this easy sourdough discard sandwich bread.
 Here are a few suggestions: